davekilian/davekilian.github.com/_posts/2015-11-25-best-practices.markdown

 ## Never Repeating Anything

-"[Don't repeat yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)" is an often-quoted tenet of software engineering.
+"[Don't repeat yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)" is one of the better-known principles of software design.
-The idea is to design software so fixing a bug or changing requirements changes few locations in the code (ideally one).
-The way to achieve this is usually some form of indirection.

-Consider this example.
+It states well-designed software should ideally require few changes to fix a bug or change a requirement.
+Ideally, each should require one isolated change.

+The typical pattern is to add some indirection to hide some logic.
+Then we can use that abstraction to run the logic whenever needed.
-We're trying to parse some flags from command line arguments, using the Windows convention (i.e. we accept both `-flag` and `/flag` for each).
+For example, say we're trying to parse some flags from command line arguments, using the Windows convention (i.e. we accept both `-flag` and `/flag` for each).
-A simple, clean first design might look something like this:
+Initially we might write this:

 ```cpp
 output.foo = false;